confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/remote-deployment.rst

         -reqexts v3_ca \
         -config openssl.cnf

 #.
-Create the Webhook certificate secret. ``webhooks-tls`` is used in these
+Create the Webhook certificate secret. ``webhooks-tls`` is used in this
-   examples:
+   tutorial:

    .. sourcecode:: bash